Why CRM Tools Have Failed Sales Teams?

 - Results – metrics cannot be managed although the results can be influenced by managing sales activities and sales objectives.

 Don’t have time to read a 250-page ebook?
-We understand that sales managers and executives have a busy schedule so we’ve summarized the key learnings and findings in our mini ebook.
+We understand that sales managers and executives have a busy schedules so we’ve summarized the key learnings and findings in our mini ebook.

 BRM as the missing link with CRM

 How to upgrade your CRM?
 Try a BRM tool.

 BRM stands for Business Relationship Management, it’s a new category that complements CRM.
 It allows sales managers and channel account managers to link objectives with activities and the results as registered in CRM.

 It also lets sales managers segment intermediaries, resellers, brokers and resellers so they can manage them more effectively.